okomok/mada/README.md

         // Define 0-ary dualmethod `not2`.
         final class not2 extends dual.Function1 { // No meta-generics. `Function1` isn't parameterized.
             type self = not2 // `self` is the dual version of `this` reference.
 Manual setup is needed.
-            // Again no free-generics.
+            // Again no meta-generics.
 Downcast is needed as you did in 90s. override  def apply[x <: dual.Any](x: x): apply[x] = x.asNat.equal(_2).not
             override type apply[x <: dual.Any]                 = x#asNat#equal[_2]#not
         }